Astrophotography Tutorial: Image Stacking in Siril

 Cleaner and more balanced image after removing the green noise.

-1. Change the view mode to Linear view and then select Asinh transformation.
+1. Select Asinh transformation.
 This adjustment will enhance the details in your image.

 1. Adjust the Strech Factor to its maximum value to enhance the contrast and details in your image.